 looks for all available updates.
 The “Updates” header in the

-subpackage results in the subpackage getting
+new kmdl subpackage results in the subpackage getting

 installed.